Brewers vs. Phillies Player Props Betting Odds

-Player props can be found for Kyle Schwarber and Christian Yelich, among others, when the Philadelphia Phillies visit the Milwaukee Brewers at American Family Field on Friday at 8:10 PM ET.
+Player prop betting options for Kyle Schwarber, Christian Yelich and others are available in the Philadelphia Phillies-Milwaukee Brewers matchup at American Family Field on Saturday, starting at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!